isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

 Instead, this time let's see what happens if we model integers as a pair of two natural numbers---one for the positive count, and another for the negative count.
-The actual integer in question in thus the difference between these two naturals.
+The actual integer in question is thus the difference between these two naturals.

 Because we'd like to use the natural numbers, we must import them.
 But we